Jahed/ChatIO/README.md

 You can map words to keyboard keys.

 Keys should map to [KeyEvent](http://docs.oracle.com/javase/7/docs/api/java/awt/event/KeyEvent.html) fields (anything prefixed with 'VK_').
-Examples can be found [here](keys)
+Example key configurations can be found [here](keys)

 ### Prefixes
-You can use prefixes to perform different tasks other than single presses.
+You can use prefixes to perform different tasks other than single key presses.
-For example `hold a` can hold the `a` button indefinitely.
+For example `hold a` can hold the `a` key indefinitely.

 | Prefix | Description |
 |:-------|:------------|